Quick Content Links

 Foremilk vs Hindmilk

-When the milk is produced, it passes the alveoli (milk-producing cells).
+Milk passes the alveoli (milk-producing cells) when it is produced.
 Most of the fat in breast milk sticks to the back and sides of the alveoli (the fatty hindmilk), while the rest of the milk collects in the front of the alveoli (less fatty foremilk).

 So, the fat gets stuck further back in the breast's alveoli, which causes a significant difference between the milk at the beginning of a feed and the milk at the end.
 The fat content in milk gradually changes during a feeding, and there is no precise time when foremilk switches to hindmilk.